tursodatabase/libsql/README.md

 # Our plan

 ## Start with a fork of SQLite
 There is nothing to be gained in reinventing greatness, so we will simply build upon that with a fork of core SQLite.
-Unlike SQLite, this fork will be both fully open source (Apache-2.0) and open to community contributions.
+Unlike SQLite, this fork will be both fully open source (MIT) and open to community contributions.

 ## Preserve compatibility
 We are committed to preserving compatibility with everything that was previously written for SQLite.
 All of your favorite tools and libraries will continue to work as-is.